zessta/GenQ/JS_correct_incorrect.md

 ## Question 57: **To-Do List with Local Storage**
-Question: Create a simple To-Do List application that allows users to add, remove, and mark tasks as complete.
+Description: Create a simple To-Do List application that allows users to add, remove, and mark tasks as complete.
 Use Local Storage to persist the tasks.
 Requirements:
 Add tasks
 Remove tasks